MATH3015 History of Mathematics

 This page is for the module MATH3015 History of Mathematics as taught at the University of Leeds in 2019–20.
-The module is currently dormant, but maybe will come back again one day.
+The module now has a slightly different structure, but some of this information might still be useful.

 This module is taught in three parts: